 Trauma-impacted children who are not identified and supported appropriately do not perform on standardized tests at the same level as others.
-Yet, to receive funding from various sources, our state and our district, continue to be required to evaluate the children (like Danny) solely as a conglomeration of “standardized test” scores.
+Yet, to receive funding from various sources, our state and our district, continue to be required and accountable to evaluate the children (like Danny) solely as a conglomeration of “standardized test” scores.

 Away from trauma competency

 Ignoring, or not caring, Education “Reformers” continue to push and push for a ‘factory model’ of education with more and more ‘standardization’, synchronized timing and more testing.

 I choose to confront the bully.
 Join me.

 Children do have a right to be safe, in all ways, when they go to school and they have a right of equal access to their education.
 Is your school trauma-informed?